aclinnovator/aclinnovator.github.io/_posts/2017-6-28-Deriving-A-Hopfield-Network-From-The-Bayesian-Perspective.md

 $$\nabla z_j = \lambda \frac{z_j}{|z_j|}$$

 Because of the absolute value in the denominator, this will be really difficult to solve analytically.
 Do not fear.
-Due to the very simple bounds on $z_j$,gradient ascent is a viable solution but only if we place a nonlinear filter over each update to keep $z_j$ in line.
-The reason for this is because the learning equations were derived with the assumption that the range is bounded; we must therefore enforce this constraint in our updates because gradient descent cannot read our minds.
-Furthermore, it will not be necessary to perform a numerical integration $z_j:= z_j + \Delta z_j$ because we care only about the sign of $z_j$ and nothing more.
+Due to the very simple bounds on $z_j$,gradient ascent is a viable solution but only if I place a nonlinear filter over each update to keep $z_j$ in line.
+The reason for this is because the learning equations Ire derived with the assumption that the range is bounded; I must therefore enforce this constraint in our updates because gradient descent cannot read our minds.
+Furthermore, it will not be necessary to perform a numerical integration $z_j:= z_j + \Delta z_j$ because I care only about the sign of $z_j$ and nothing more.
 As such, whether $\Delta z_j >0 $ or $\Delta z_j < 0$ is sufficient for our interests.

 $$